rmohnani/cs1260-final-benchmarks/README.md

  "Constant propagation and inlining": ["uniquify-variables", "inline", "propagate-constants"]}
  ```

- 3. Run the benchmark script.
+ 3. Run the benchmark script from the `benchmark` directory.
 It will run each benchmark 10 times using each
     specified configuration and write the results to `results.csv`.

  ```shell